 Where to stay

-Most people set up base at Naples and make day trips to Capri/ Positano (via ferry).
-Since we were planning to be in Amalfi Coast for 4 nights, we decided to split our stay between Ravello and Sorrento (2 nights each) and made day trips to several towns.
+Most people set up base at Naples and make day trips to Capri/ Positano.
+We had set aside 4 nights for Amalfi Coast.
+We decided to split our stay between Ravello and Sorrento (2 nights each) and made day trips to several towns.

 For those who do not have a car, going from one town to another via ferry/ bus is pretty straightforward.
 While the bus is convenient and cheap, arriving by ferry will give you incredible views of the cities.
 Amalfi, Capri and Positano are all connected by ferry.
-It is best to reserve your ferry tickets ahead of time, especially in the summer months.
+It is best to reserve your ferry tickets ahead of time, especially if you are traveling in the summer months.

 Things to do / places to visit